FJinn/fjinn.github.io/GameProjects/TheDayOfBombMission_README.md

 We did feel sorry about it but all of us were happy that we were able to pull it off even though everything seemed to go wrong at moments.

+Nonetheless, it was quite a fresh experience to all of us.